erikedwards4/aud/README.md

 The purpose is to support speech and neural work.
 This does not, therefore, have every possible audio function.
 In particular, input/output, conversion and resampling are well performed
-by existing command-line tools such as sox, ffmpeg, etc. (also in C/C++).
+by existing command-line tools such as sox, ffmpeg, etc.

 The command-line programs are written in C++ with a consistent style and interface.
-The low-level functions themselves are written in C for fastest performance (e.g., openBLAS).
+The low-level functions themselves are written in C for fastest performance (like openBLAS).

 The C functions are meant for the developer; the C++ command-line tools are meant for the end-user.

 The interface to each C function is BLAS-like, meaning that one specifies the input and/or output dimensions,
 the matrix order as row-major or column-major, and so on.